 Closets are typically one of the most cluttered spaces in any given house.
 Mostly because we buy more than we need, and then don’t get rid of old items as we buy new ones.
 In fact, 80% of the time, we choose to wear less than half of what is in our closet.
 So why do we keep the other 50 percent?
 These 7 items in your closet to get rid of today are easy, straightforward items that can declutter your closet quickly.
 Once you tackle the easy stuff, you can move on to the rest of your closet.
+Learning how to get rid of clothes you no longer need will help you make room in your closet for the clothing you enjoy.

 Ripped or Stained Clothing

 Sometimes we keep damaged items because we think we’ll fix them.
 Or maybe the item is so comfy we don’t want to let it go.
 Be reasonable with yourself.
 If it can be fixed, spend the time to fix it.
 If not, it’s time to get rid of it.
+If you’re just getting started on your journey of how to get rid of clothes, getting rid of ripped or stained items is the easiest first step.

 Nobody stays the same size forever, and that’s okay.
 What isn’t okay is holding onto old clothes that used to fit us “just in case.”
 Whether your clothes are too big or too small, the fact of the matter is that they are taking up room in your closet.
 Put anything that doesn’t fit you in a limbo box that you can revisit 6 to 12 months later.
 If the clothes still don’t fit, donate them or give them away.
 Getting rid of these clothes will make room for things that complement your body and will make you feel good.